openebs-archive/openebs-docs/docs/ugcstor.md

 <h5><a class="anchor" aria-hidden="true" id="for-statefulset-applications"></a>For StatefulSet Applications</h5>

-In the case of provisioning StatfulSet applications with replication factor greater than "1" and volume replication factor equal to "1", for a given OpenEBS volume, target and replica related to that volume should be scheduled on the same node where the application pod resides.
+In the case of provisioning StatefulSet applications with replication factor greater than "1" and volume replication factor equal to "1", for a given OpenEBS volume, target and replica related to that volume should be scheduled on the same node where the application pod resides.
 This feature can be achieved by using either of the following approaches.

 **Approach 1:**